Nico-Shock/Switch-Jailbreaking-Toturial/README.md

 5. select the bars for 'emuMMC' to Full so that your system is completely copied to it (since CFW runs separately from the normal system).
 6. you can also reserve memory for Android and Linux if you want to install that.
 7. then go to `Next Step` and then `Start` and confirm everything else to continue.
 The SD card will be partitioned.
-8. go to `Create emuMMC` again and then to `SD Partition` and select Part 1.
+8. go to `Create emuMMC` again and then to `SD Partition` and select Part 1. (if you can select multiple parts, select them all one after another.
+The process may take about 10-15 minutes per part.)

 ## Backup the NAND

-1. close the launch window at the top right after you have set the date
-2. then go to Tools at the top right.
+1. then go to Tools at the top right.
-3. then select `Backup eMMC`.
+2. then select `Backup eMMC`.
-4. if you want, you can turn on the option with `SD emuMMC Raw Partition` (I leave it off here).
+3. if you want, you can turn on the option with `SD emuMMC Raw Partition` (I leave it off here).
-5. then select the option on the left `eMMC BOOT0 & BOOT1` and wait until it is ready.
+4. then select the option on the left `eMMC BOOT0 & BOOT1` and wait until it is ready.
-6. then select 'eMMC RAW GPP' underneath and wait for it to finish (this will take a different amount of time depending on the amount of data on your system).
+5. then select 'eMMC RAW GPP' underneath and wait for it to finish (this will take a different amount of time depending on the amount of data on your system).
-7. then turn off the switch and connect the SD card to your PC.
+6. then turn off the switch and connect the SD card to your PC.
-8. copy all the backed up data into a folder (there should be 15 rawnand.bin files on the SD card and the BOOT0 and BOOT1 files).
+7. copy all the backed up data into a folder (there should be 15 rawnand.bin files on the SD card and the BOOT0 and BOOT1 files).
-9. then delete these files from your SD card.
+8. then delete these files from your SD card.

 ## Restoring the NAND